1903 Woolwich by-election

 A by-election for the United Kingdom parliamentary constituency of Woolwich was held on 11 March 1903.
 It was trigged by the resignation of incumbent MP, Charles Beresford.
 The by-election resulted in Will Crooks, the Labour Representation Committee candidate, beating his Conservative opponent.

 Background

 The constituency had a by-election in 1902 to replace the resignation of Edwin Hughes due to ill health.
 In this by-election, Charles Beresford was elected unopposed as the Conservative candidate.
 He subsequently resigned as MP in 1903 after accepting a position as commander of the Channel Fleet.

-Campaign
+Candidates and campaign

+The Conservative candidate was selected at a meeting attended by Lord Charles Beresford on the day of his resignation.
+Several candidates were discussed, but the local conservative association accepted the offer of Geoffrey Drage to stand.
+He was a writer and commentator who had served as member of parliament for Derby from 1895 to 1900, when he lost that seat.

 The Labour Representation Committee came to an agreement with the Liberals for them to stand down in the by-election, making the race between solely their candidate, Will Crooks, and the Conservative.
 Local liberal organisations and papers supported Crooks's campaign.

 Crooks was a moderate, and the mayor of Poplar.
 During the by-election, he focused on basic economic issues like unemployment, housing and wages.